 How Do I Avoid Probate?

-A will is a helpful tool in protecting your assets.
+A will is a helpful tool for protecting your assets.
 Alone, however, it will not prevent your property or estate from the probate process, which can be lengthy and costly.
 A court must authenticate a will in order to disseminate money, property, and personal belongings.

 Save your family time, extra heartache, and money by putting your assets, including your real estate investments and properties, into a trust.
 Alternatively, owning a property with a surviving person in joint ownership will ensure your property is passed on to this person.
-This will help the designated trustee avoid probate court after a loved one’s death.

 Our probate real estate lawyers can help you mitigate legal issues like this down the road by helping you put an estate plan together with a will, trust, and other pertinent legal documents that protect your assets and your real estate investments and properties.